 The banks currently offering virtual cards provide them as a free benefit.
 You won’t have to pay any additional fees.

-Credit card issuers like Bank of America, Capital One, and Citibank generate completely new virtual card numbers for you every time you request one.
+Credit card issuers like Capital One and Citibank generate completely new virtual card numbers for you every time you request one.
 Other issuers like American Express and Chase provide separate numbers for each merchant.
 Those numbers will stay the same over time but are still different from your actual credit card information.